lc9908/lc9908/README.md

-- 👋 Hi, I’m @lc9908
+- 👋 Hi, I’m Leo Chan, a computer science graduate from York University.
 - 👀 I’m interested in ...
-Game and Programming
+Cybersecurity and Coding.
-- 🌱 I’m currently learning ...
-TryHackMe and LeetCode
+- 🎨 My Hobbies are ... playing game and sports(Basketball, golf, tennis, etc...), watching NBA and learning languages
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning ... network and cybersecurity on TryHackMe and solving coding problem LeetCode.
 - 📫 How to reach me ... leochan19990828@gmail.com

 <!---